 In three years, we've never had a problem with uninvited visitors on the boat.
 No rodents, no bugs, no reptiles.
 Touch wood, it will never happen again.
 (We installed rat rings to minimize the chances of rodents hoping on board again!)

 And, as a bonus, Oktay will probably believe me the next time I hear things go bump in the night¦

-What wild and crazy stories do you have about every-day life situations?
+What wild and crazy stories do you have about every-day life situations onboard a boat?
 I'd love to hear them.
 Feel free to send me an e-mail to connect.
 And, if you enjoyed this article, please consider sharing it on social media!